Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

    - Transformed Categorical variables into Numerical format using Label Encoding.

 4. **Feature Scaling**
-   - Standardize features by removing the mean and scaling to unit variance using Standard Scaling.
+   - Standardized features by removing the mean and scaling to unit variance using Standard Scaling.

 ## Exploratory Data Analysis